Table of Contents

 How does chlorine gas affect the body?

-Breathing elevated chlorine levels causes build-up of fluid in the lungs, a condition known as the pulmonary edema.
+Breathing elevated chlorine levels causes build-up of fluid in the lungs, a condition known as pulmonary edema.
 Development of pulmonary edema after exposure to chlorine can be delayed for several hours.
 Compressed liquid chlorine touch can cause skin and eyes to get frostbite.

 Does chlorine gas dissolve in water?